 When placing your order, choose the materials delivery and shipment collection dates that suit you.

 We deliver your empty boxes or MoveCube®, ready for you to fill.

 We collect and ship

 Complete the online documentation.
-Then we'll transport your items to their destination.
+Then we'll transport your items to China.